chiefabel7/Project1MobDev/README.md

 -Open your flutter environment
 -Ensure you have all the dependencies by running flutter pub get -Run the project using flutter run
+- OR download the APK and test the APK on an android environment

 Link to presentation: https://docs.google.com/presentation/d/1r2U_a1HxN3JuHa-TRE7mcTMiA7TekX4laIGpcP_-jMY/edit?usp=sharing